 Early years initial teacher training (EYITT)

-- Graduates can apply for university-led early years programmes on either a 12-month full-time course with school placements or a part-time 12-month programme while working in the sector.
+- Graduates can apply for university-led early years programmes on either a 12-month full-time course with school placements, or a part-time 12-month programme while working in the sector.

-Teacher training in the post-compulsory sector
+Teaching in the further education sector

-Qualified teachers in the FE sector can achieve qualified teacher learning and skills (QTLS) status.
-This is separate from the qualification and is attained through the Society for Education and Training.
-QTLS is equivalent to QTS so it can be possible to go on to teach in maintained schools is possible.
+Applications are usually made directly to the institution that you wish to work or study at.
+Qualified teachers in the FE sector can achieve Qualified Teacher Learning and Skills (QTLS) status.
+This is separate from the qualification and attained through the Society for Education and Training.
+QTLS is equivalent to QTS, so going on to teach in maintained schools is possible.